-Aside from the negative effects on the environment, the over-use of paper has a major impact on healthcare facilities and their operations.
-So many ambulatory surgery centers and hospitals manage regulatory compliance in the “dark ages” with important data kept in file cabinets, safety information binders that take up space, posted flyers that are not always noticed, and inter-office communication that gets lost in the mix.
+Many institutions rely on paper copies to manage their organization’s information, particularly regarding compliance issues.
+Aside from the harmful effects on the environment, the over-use of paper can create many inefficiencies in healthcare facility operations.
+Many ambulatory surgery centers and hospitals manage regulatory compliance by keeping vital patient records in file cabinets, safety information binders that take up space, posted flyers that are not always noticed, and inter-office communication that gets lost in the mix of everyday tasks.

-The first need that Wendy had was with record-keeping and reporting.
-With the ability to upload staff records such as health information (flu, tuberculosis, annual physical, etc.) attendance to staff meetings and fire drills, ACLS/BLS certification, and employee awards, Wendy saved hours of valuable time and was happy to have that information on hand during performance review time.
+When UAS invested in MedTrainer’s record management system, Wendy improved the amount of time she spent record keeping.
+With the ability to upload staff records such as health information (flu, tuberculosis, annual physicals, etc.), attendance to staff meetings and fire drills, ACLS/BLS certification, and employee awards, Wendy saved hours of valuable time.
+She was also happy to have that information on hand when it came time for annual performance reviews.
 She also found it convenient to file incident reports online with ensured employee privacy.
 Having the ability to direct the files to the appropriate managers and supervisors was a welcome relief from interoffice mail.

-The ability to reach every employee with the same information in a matter of seconds proved to be a major advantage for UAS.
+At UAS, the ability to reach every employee with the same information in a matter of seconds proved to be a significant advantage.
 When it came time for open enrollment at their facility, Wendy could quickly send directions and forms through the easy-to-use database and attain e-signatures when needed.
 She could easily access policies and procedures documents and safety plans and completely customize them in content and branding.

-Wendy saved hours of time in organizing staff training records and licensure/certification information, which are things she used to manage in a tedious Excel spreadsheet.
+A new document management system helped UAS manage its flow of documentation far more efficiently.
+Wendy saved hours organizing staff training records and licensure/certification information, which she used to manage in a tedious Excel spreadsheet.
 Outlook reminders for impending deadlines became a thing of the past.
 After using a simplified system, she could not imagine reinstating their old ways of regulatory compliance management.